pfsense/docs/source/vpn/openvpn/configuring-a-single-multi-purpose-openvpn-instance.rst

-This means that all connections will get an address from a global pool but they are useless unless access is allowed from that subnet in the firewall rules for the OpenVPN “interface”
+This means that all connections will get an address from a global pool but they are useless unless access is allowed from that subnet in the firewall rules for the OpenVPN "interface"

 Pick a subnet such as *10.33.250.0/24* which is not in use.
 This will be broken up into /30 mini subnets - one per client.
 If those run out, then